shenwei356/csvtk/dev-version.md

+- new command `collapse`: collapsing one field with selected fields as keys
 - `freq`: keeping orignal order of keys by default
-- new command `collapse`: collapsing one field with selected fields as keys
+- `split`: performance improvement